 5. Metal Fencing Panels for Modern Artistic Flair

 Want something a little more industrial-looking or even rustic?
 You can invest in weathered steel fence panels that give off a burnt orange, grungy metal appeal pairing beautifully with dark-colored wood beams.
 We tend to see this look go well in Japanese-themed gardens or period homes with more wild natives and shrubbery lining the garden beds.
 With artistic steel cut designs, you can tell a story with your fencing, of course, these aren’t the cheapest option on the market.
 But on the plus side, being corrosion-resistant, they can last up to 120 years!

 6. Lattice Fencing

 Want to introduce some climbers and vines for a slightly more transparent fencing style that embraces nature and greenery?
 Lattice or trellis fencing is your way to go.
 Although this less sturdy type of fencing is definitely not made for securing boundaries, it can be a lovely internal garden wall or helpful material for vertical gardening that gives life to a bare wall.

-Privacy hedges made from evergreen plants are a beautiful natural-looking way that ultimately just looks like the extension of your front yard garden.
-With the right plant, you can block out neighbors and prying eyes with no need for a paneled fence.
+Privacy hedges made from evergreen plants are a beautiful, natural-looking option that looks like the extension of your front yard garden.
+With the right plant, you can block out neighbors and prying eyes without needing a paneled fence.

 Easy to install, the only downside is making sure that you choose the right evergreen plants to ensure your privacy isn’t compromised by the change of seasons.
 Of course, waiting for the plant to grow to full maturity can also be a pain for some.